drandreaskrueger/buyme/README.md

 (*) = MUST EDIT.
 Keep everything else unchanged, for a starter.

 ## BUG
 There is a [bug in the coinbase notification system](https://github.com/drandreaskrueger/coinbaseTestbed/blob/master/bugs/HOST-header_empty.md) which prevents Django from accepting notification POST requests from coinbase, as they do not comply with RFC 1034/1035.
 I have already reported that bug in several places, e.g. [here](https://hackerone.com/reports/113936).

 Until that is fixed, you must not switch djangosite-->settings.py ``DEBUG = False`` ([line 30](https://github.com/drandreaskrueger/buyme/blob/master/djangosite/settings.py#L30), and in my edits in [line 117](https://github.com/drandreaskrueger/buyme/blob/master/djangosite/settings.py#L117)).

 With ``DEBUG=True`` Django is more sloppy with faulty requests, seemingly.
+But the [official Django code](https://github.com/django/django/blob/master/django/conf/project_template/project_name/settings.py-tpl#L25-L26) **strongly warns against that**:

+    # SECURITY WARNING: don't run with debug turned on in production!
+    DEBUG = True

+So ... the current Coinbase system forces you to violate essential Django security.
+TL;DR: Do not run in production - until Coinbase has fixed this.

 ## Time estimates
 Using my new tool [FiledatePunchcard](https://github.com/drandreaskrueger/FiledatePunchcard) to give a rough estimate of the time that I have invested into this.